graphprotocol/graph-node/README.md

 This will also spin up a GraphiQL interface at `http://127.0.0.1:8000/`.

-6. Back in your subgraph directory, run
+6. Back in the terminal of the subgraph directory, run

 ```
 yarn deploy --verbosity debug
 ```

-in order to build and deploy your subgraph to the Graph Node.
+This will build and deploy the subgraph to the Graph Node.
 It should start indexing the subgraph immediately.

 ### Command-line interface